-As of June 30, 2019, options to purchase 2,761,794 shares of our common stock at a weighted average exercise price of \$1.66 per share were outstanding, of which no options to purchase shares of our common stock were exercisable.
+As of December 31, 2018, options to purchase 1,149,391 shares of our common stock at a weighted average exercise price of 1.31 per share were outstanding, of which options to purchase shares of our common stock were exercisable, at a weighted average exercise price of \$ per share.

-Registration rights
+Registration Rights

-We are party to an amended and restated registration rights agreement, dated as of September 20, 2019, pursuant to which certain of our stockholders, including certain holders of five percent or more of our capital stock and their affiliates and entities affiliated with certain of our directors, have the right to demand that we file a registration statement for their shares of our common stock or request that their shares of our common stock be covered by a registration statement that we are otherwise filing, including, in each case, shares of our common stock that were issued upon conversion of convertible preferred stock.
+We are party to an amended and restated registration rights agreement, dated as of , pursuant to which certain of our stockholders, including certain holders of five percent or more of our capital stock and their affiliates and entities affiliated with certain of our directors, have the right to demand that we file a registration statement for their shares of our common stock or request that their shares of our common stock be covered by a registration statement that we are otherwise filing, including, in each case, shares of our common stock that were issued upon conversion of convertible preferred stock.
 These shares are referred to as registrable securities.
 Such stockholders have agreed not to exercise their registration rights during the lock-up period for this offering.
 See "Shares Eligible for Future Sale-Lock-Up Agreements."

-Demand registration rights
+Demand registration rights.

-At any time after 180 days following the completion of this offering, the shareholders, as defined in the Registration Rights Agreement, holding not less than fifty percent of the registrable securities have the right to demand that we file, a registration statement to register all or a portion of their registrable securities, provided that the expected aggregate proceeds to be received from the sale of the registrable securities to be sold under the registration statement to registration statement pursuant to this demand provision (i) on more than one occasion within any six-month period or (ii) if at the time of such request, four or more such demand registrations and underwritten takedowns, as defined in the Registration Rights Agreement, have previously been effected.
+At any time after 180 days following the completion of this offering, the shareholders, as defined in the Registration Rights Agreement, holding not less than fifty percent of the registrable securities have the right to demand that we file, a registration statement to register all or a portion of their registrable securities, provided that the expected aggregate proceeds to be received from the sale of the registrable securities to be sold under the registration statement is equal to or exceeds \$10.0 million.
+We are not obligated to file a registration statement pursuant to this demand provision (i) on more than one occasion within any six-month period or (ii) if at the time of such request, four or more such demand registrations and underwritten takedowns, as defined in the Registration Rights Agreement, have previously been effected or deemed effected.